• Home

 Today, his company earns more than a hundred million dollars a year and he creates, apart from his Y’s line of clothing for both men and women, opera costumes, ballet sets for some of the most important companies in the world, and Y-3, the designer’s collaboration with Adidas, which includes sneakers, polos, gym wear and bathing suits.

-Posted in Directory | Leave a Comment
+Posted in Directory |

 • Recent Posts